Chapter 1 Grain and Oilseed Markets

 Seed hybrids and genetic modification have lead to dramatic increases in yield over the last 100 years.
 Although, corn planted acres have been relatively flat for a very long time, production has skyrocketed.

-The following figures come from the USDA’s Economic Research Service (ERS).
+The following figures come from the USDA’s National Agricultural Statistics Service (NASS).

 Corn prices can be quite volatile, with prices and production highly inversely related to one another.